cvmfs/doc-cvmfs/apx-parameters.rst

 CVMFS_GARBAGE_COLLECTION            Enables repository garbage collection |br| (Stratum~0 only | if set to *true*) CVMFS_GENERATE_LEGACY_BULK_CHUNKS   Set to *false* to disable generation of whole-file objects for large files.
 Requires clients >= 2.1.7.
 CVMFS_GC_DELETION_LOG               Log file path to track all garbage collected objects during sweeping for bookkeeping or debugging
+CVMFS_GID_MAP                       Path of a file for the mapping of file owner group ids.
 CVMFS_HASH_ALGORITHM                Define which secure hash algorithm should be used by CernVM-FS for CAS objects |br| (supported are: *sha1*, *rmd160* and *shake128*)
 CVMFS_IGNORE_SPECIAL_FILES          Set to *true* to skip special files during publish without aborting.
 CVMFS_IGNORE_XDIR_HARDLINKS         If set to *true*, do not abort the publish operation when cross-directory hardlinks are found.
 Instead automatically break the hardlinks across directories.